IT Job Market and US National Employment Data

 Moving average of IT job market growth

-A robust hiring trend for IT Professionals - the recovery is slowing however, there are a number of jobs unfilled by IT Pros.
+Layoffs abound and there no longer is robust hiring trend for IT Professionals - the economy is slowing.
+However, there are a number of jobs unfilled by IT Pros.
 The primary culprit is the lack of qualified individuals to fill the open positions.
+In our opinion, the IT Job Market is currently at no growth!

 Unfilled IT Jobs